Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 NexaSat, a mid-sized telecom provider, delivers **mobile voice and data services through prepaid and postpaid plans**.
 The company was facing growing challenges in retaining customers and maximizing revenue from its existing user base. **High churn rates, unclear customer value segments, and limited visibility into cross-sell and upsell opportunities were slowing business growth**.

 To address these challenges, customer usage and billing data was analyzed using SQL to uncover key behavioral patterns.
-The solution combined three key strategies:

-- **Customer segmentation:** Grouping customers into Low, Medium, and High CLV categories to identify high-value opportunities.

-- **Upselling:** encouraging customers to move from Basic to Premium plans, unlocking higher revenue potential.

-- **Cross-selling:** promoting complementary services such as multiple lines and tech support, boosting overall ARPU and engagement.

-This structured approach enabled NexaSat to focus resources where they matter most, driving revenue growth while improving customer loyalty.
+The analysis focused on segmenting customers by **Customer Lifetime Value (CLV), identifying revenue drivers, and surfacing opportunities for churn reduction through**.

 ### Insights and recommendations were provided in the following areas: